Happyr/developer.happyr.com/_posts/2019-07-02-optimize-write-to-neo4-recommendation-engine.md

 ///something is wrong with my setup, have to fix neo4j and paste the results here

-The write query for 500 entries without ORM was 3 times faster than with ORM, but writing 10 times more (5000) entries to the database using UNWIND took the same amount of time as 500 for one by one query!
+The write query for 5000 entries with ORM took XXXXs, using CYPHER XXXs, using UNWIND took XXXs!
+X times faster than one by one insert with ORM!

-####The solution
+##The solution

-When checking the messages stuck on the queue we noticed one message (AdvertServedToUser) was 80% of the total messages.
+When checking the messages stuck on the queue we noticed one message (`AdvertServedToUser`) was 80% of the total messages.
 So we decided to move it out of ORM and use UNWIND.
 We created another queue for our batch messages, and when consuming them from the original queue – we just re-queued them to another.
-We were using https://github.com/php-amqplib/RabbitMqBundle for consuming messages from the queue and Symfony Messenger inside application.
+We were using [RabbitMqBundle](https://github.com/php-amqplib/RabbitMqBundle) for consuming messages from the queue and Symfony Messenger inside application.
 We had to change routing for the specific message in order to put it on the different queue:

 {% highlight yaml %}